adamgaynor/Spacecamp/README.md

 - [ ] Users can share documents with other project members
 - [ ] Projects will have a central calendar for team members to coordinate
 - [ ] Track the history of project updates
-- [ ] Some kind of fancy authentication

 [phase-one]: ./docs/phases/phase1.md
 [phase-two]: ./docs/phases/phase2.md